krevanth/ZAP/README.txt

 Please refer to ref [1] for CP15 CSR architectural requirements.
 The ZAP implements the following software accessinble registers within its CP15 coprocessor.

+NOTE: Cleaning and flushing cache and TLB is only supported for the entire memory.
+Selective flushing and cleaning of cache/TLB is not available.
+This is permitted as per the arch spec.

  * Register 1: Cache and MMU control.
  * Register 2: Translation Base.